barryclark/jekyll-now/_posts/2022-12-23-configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets.md

 ![]( /images/configure-centralised-s3-bucket-replication-from-multiple-s3-source-buckets/replica.png){:style="width:110%"}

 As seen, the object uploaded to source S3 bucket in the **account_id** prefix is replicated in centralised S3 bucket to the same prefix(account_id).
-This is the way how you can configure a centralised S3 bucket for multiple source S3 buckets, splitting the source buckets based on the account_id prefix.
+This is the way you can configure a centralised S3 bucket for multiple source S3 buckets, splitting the source buckets based on the account_id prefix.